leepeterson/WP-REST-Starter/README.md

 ### Requirements

-This package requires PHP 5.4 or higher.
+This package requires PHP 7 or higher.

-Adding custom fields to existing resources requires the [WP REST API](https://wordpress.org/plugins/rest-api/) plugin.
+Adding custom fields to existing resources requires WordPress 4.7 or higher, or the [WP REST API](https://wordpress.org/plugins/rest-api/) plugin.
 If all you want to do is define custom REST routes, you're already good to go with WordPress 4.4 or higher.

 ## Usage

 The following sections will help you get started with the WordPress REST API in an object-oriented fashion.
-If you're new to working with the WordPress REST API in general, please refer to [the official WP REST API documentation](http://v2.wp-api.org/).
+If you're new to working with the WordPress REST API in general, please refer to [the REST API handbook](https://developer.wordpress.org/rest-api/).

 ### Actions